openstack-archive/fuel-docs/pages/frequently-asked-questions/0070-common-technical-issues.rst

             rm -f /var/lib/puppet/ssl/ca/requests/\*.pem

 #.
 The manifests are up-to-date under ``/etc/puppet/manifests``, but Puppet master keeps serving the previous version of manifests to the clients.
-Manifests seem to be cached by Puppet master.
+Manifests seem to be cached by the Puppet Master.

     * More information: https://groups.google.com/forum/?fromgroups=#!topic/puppet-users/OpCBjV1nR2M
     * Workaround: ``service puppetmaster restart``